iceye-ltd/product-documentation/docs/productguide/ordering.md

 Once received, your order will be ingested into the ICEYE's planning system which will determine if the order can be confirmed within the AOI, and time windows that you have requested for the AOI.

 * If the order **can be fulfilled**, you will be notified via email that your order has been accepted and the images will be scheduled for acquisition.
+Alternatives are provided if available.
 * If the order **cannot be fulfilled** within the time constraints that you specified, you will be notified via email that your order cannot be completed.

 Please note that **standard** orders require no final confirmation from you.
 If your order is accepted, the images will be acquired and delivered to you.